|

 of Bogota', fought fiercely the Spanish Conquistadores to protect their

-heritage and the location of the emerald mines as well.
+heritage and the location of the emerald mines.
 Nonetheless, The

 Spaniards took control and began to bring the green gems back to Europe.